Palalaprr/gulp-webp-avif-html-nosvg-nogif-lazyload/README.md

 - Support «sizes» attribute.
 - Convert Youtube cover link to webp construct (default usage, can change).
 - Extended settings:
-    - Support for one «source» with arbitrary format.
+    - Support for one «source» with arbitrary formats.
     - Support for two «source» with arbitrary formats.
     - Replacing url values with an arbitrary string.
 For example, replacing the path for each image format.
     - Setting build rule for srcset attribute in «picture» if «img» has srcset attribute.